-The Wake Forest University libraries include the Z. Smith Reynolds (ZSR) Library, which is located on the Reynolda Campus and primarily supports the undergraduate College, the Wake Forest School of Business, the Reynolda-based programs of the Graduate School of Arts and Sciences, and the School of Divinity.
-The Professional Center Library, housed in the Worrell Professional Center on the Reynolda Campus, serves the School of Law.
+The Wake Forest University libraries include the Z. Smith Reynolds (ZSR) Library, which is located on the Arts and Sciences Campus and primarily supports the undergraduate College, the Wake Forest School of Business, the Arts and Sciences programs of the Graduate School, and the School of Divinity.
+The Professional Center Library, housed in the Worrell Professional Center on the Arts and Sciences Campus, serves the School of Law.
 The Coy C. Carpenter Library primarily serves the Wake Forest School of Medicine and the biomedical science programs of the Graduate School of Arts and Sciences and is located on the Bowman Gray Campus.

-The three library collections total over 2.4 million titles, including over 1.4 million ebooks, more than 100,000 electronic journals and over 15,000 DVDs as well as streaming media and other formats.
+The three library collections total over 2.4 million titles, including over 1.4 million e-books, more than 100,000 electronic journals and over 15,000 DVDs as well as streaming media and other formats.
 The ZSR Library serves as a congressionally designated selective federal depository.
 The Professional Center Library holds nearly 130,000 volumes and the Coy C. Carpenter Library holds nearly 27,000 volumes.
 The three libraries share an online search portal, which also provides access to books, electronic resources, journals and databases.
 Through interlibrary loan service, students, faculty and staff may obtain materials from other libraries at no charge.